 Food Bank of WNY

-Student sign up sheets are located outside of the Student Services Office.
 These volunteer opportunities are available for all interested high school students.
-If you have any questions regarding our new community partnerships and student volunteer hours, please contact the High School Counseling Center at (716) 686-3634.
+If you have any questions regarding student volunteer hours, please contact the HS Student Services Office at (716) 686-3634.

 Other Volunteer Opportunities